gstarr/gstarr.github.io/README.md

-# projects
+#Projects

-projects and blogs list built using jekyll
+projects and blogs list using jekyll